Yemeni cuisine

 Yemeni cuisine is distinct from the wider Middle Eastern cuisines with regional variation.
+Despite being an Arab country, Yemeni cooking traditions have been influenced more by Indian and Indonesian methods as a result of its maritime history.
+The present article also includes Yemenite Jewish dishes.

 Customs

 The generous offering of food to guests is one of the customs in Yemeni culture, and a guest not accepting the offering is considered an insult.
 Meals are typically consumed while sitting on the floor or ground.
-Unlike the tradition in most Arab countries, lunch is the main meal of the day in Yemen, not dinner.
+Unlike the tradition in Arab countries and like the tradition in Mediterranean countries, lunch is the main meal of the day in Yemen, not dinner.

 Food preparation

+Fahsa served in a stony madra.

 In Yemen, many kitchens have a tandoor (also called tannur), which is a round clay oven.
+Madra (مدرة) is a cooking utensil made from clay or soapstone that is also used as a serving bowl that preserves the heat of the dish.

 Fruits and vegetables

 Tomatoes, onions, and potatoes are some of the staple fruits and vegetables in Yemen.

 Meat and dairy

 Homemade mandi is considered the national dish of Yemen; it is originally from the province of Hadhramaut, Yemen.

 Chicken, goat, and lamb are the staple meats in Yemen.
 They are eaten more often than beef.
 Fish is also eaten, especially in the coastal areas.

 Cheese, butter, and other dairy products are less common in the Yemeni diet.
 Buttermilk, however, is enjoyed almost daily in some villages where it is most available.
 The most commonly used fats are vegetable oil and ghee used in savory dishes, while clarified butter, known as semn (سمن), is the choice of fat used in pastries.

 Pork consumption is forbidden to Muslims in Yemen, in accordance with Islamic dietary laws.

 The city of Taiz is famous for its production of smoked cheese, called "Taiz cheese".